elgalu/strongly_typed/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+### TODO for StronglyTyped::Model
++ Add :default => 'value' to attribute() to support defaults
++ Add :required => true/false to attribute() so an ArgumentError is raised when not provided

-### TODO
+### TODO for StronglyTyped::Coercible
++ Extract coercer to another gem or use already existing coercion gem
 + Improve generic TypeError to also show attribute name, expected type and value received instead
 + On coercible.rb require gem 'double' to avoid requiring 'date' when user doesn't need that
-+ Add :default => 'value' to attribute() to support defaults
++ Add support for BigDecimal
-+ Add :required => true/false to attribute() so an ArgumentError is raised when not provided

 [strongly_typed]: https://github.com/elgalu/strongly_typed